multigrid-courses/Syllabus-MG1/README.md

 ## Course Material

 * [*An Introduction to Multigrid Methods*](http://docs.mak.ac.ug/sites/default/files/An%20Introduction%20to%20Multigrid%20Methods,%20by%20Pieter%20Wesseling.pdf),
-by Wesseling, is used as the main text
+by Wesseling, is used as the main text and a .pdf is available (due to a gap in the copyright)
 	- May ignore discussion on meshing, parallel programing, structure diagrams, and skim ILU and complexity analysis
 * [*Multigrid*](https://books.google.com/books?id=-og1wD-Nx_wC),